fenago/machine-learning-for-finance/lab_guides/Lab_6.md

 First, we import the `Model` class, which allows us to create functional API models.
 We also need to import both the `Input` and `Dense` layers.
-You\'ll remember from previous chapters how the functional API needs a separate input layer, while the sequential API does not need one.
+You\'ll remember from previous labs how the functional API needs a separate input layer, while the sequential API does not need one.
 To import both layers, we need to run the following: